 Hanover's student body consists of more than 1,200 men and women.
 A large percentage of Hanover students finished in the top 10 percent of their high school graduating class.
 Nearly all students live on campus in a variety of housing.

 More than eighty percent of Hanover's faculty holds a doctorate or other terminal degree.
 An estimated one-third of faculty members and their families reside on campus.

 The small student-to-faculty ratio at Hanover College is one of our points of pride.
-With only ten students per faculty member, each student gets to personally know and talk with his or her professors.
+With only eleven students per faculty member, each student gets to personally know and talk with his or her professors.
 Our average class size is 15 students.
 Take advantage of our small size to interact with your fellow campus members and benefit fully from all we have to offer.

 At Hanover, we operate on a 4-4-1 calendar, which means that students take four classes during each fall and winter term and one class during spring term.
 Fall and winter terms are four months long each, whereas spring term allows for one-month of concentrated study devoted to a single class, whether on or off campus.

 The Bachelor of Arts degree is awarded in more than 30 areas of study.
 At Hanover, you can find the following programs, though your studies are not limited to these: Anthropology, Art History, Studio Art, Biochemistry, Biology, Chemistry, Classical Studies (Greek and Latin), Communication, Computer Science, Economics, Education (teacher certification available), English, Environmental Studies, Foreign Languages (French, German, and Spanish), Mathematics, Medieval-Renaissance Studies, Music, Philosophy, Physics (including Astronomy), Political Science, Psychology, Sociology, Theater, and Theological Studies.
 Our pre-professional programs also include medicine, law, dentistry, and seminary.
 Find out more about our academic programs to discover your area of interest.